We all know that email delivery problems are costly, and can damage your email reputation. But […]

 There's a lot of misunderstanding around domain reputation when it comes to email sending and email deliverability.
 Domain reputation is a thing, and it does relate to email and email deliverability, and it is important.
 For example, it is absolutely the case that if example.com starts spamming, inbox providers are going to start putting example.com's email in the junk folder, or maybe even block it altogether.
 But still, domain reputation is not what a lot of people think that it is.

-Properly conducting an email reengagement campaign, and following reengagement campaign best practices, is critical to your email deliverability.
+If you are looking for re-engagement campaign examples, look no further.
+Properly conducting an email re-engagement campaign, and following re-engagement campaign best practices, is critical to your email deliverability.
 One misstep and all of your email can start going to the spam folder, if not being outright blocked as "spam".
-In our knowledge article about How to Revive, Warm Up, and Re-Engage an Old Mailing List without Getting Into Trouble we highlight six points that are key to conducting an effective reengagement campaign: remove non-opening email addresses, make sure your authentication is set up correctly, minimal formatting, compelling subject line, brief content, and be consistent.
-Below is a real-life reengagement email campaign example, showing how doing this carefully, correctly, and following these points, can lead to success.
+In this article we outline the 6 steps to a successful re-engagement campaign.
+Then, once you have conducted your successful re-engagement campaign, it’s important to consistently email those re-engaged subscribers!
+We include a real-life re-engagement email campaign example, showing how doing this carefully, correctly, and following these points, can lead to success.

 We get asked "Why is my email going to the junk or spam folder?" all the time.
 Here is one of the most comment reasons that email gets sent to the junk folder, and what to do about it.